Laurence Dermott: Dermott and Grand Lodge

 A curious entry in the minutes of July 1753 reads, "The Grand Secretary humbly begged that the lodge would please to appoint some certain person to deliver the summons's for the future, that he the said secretary was under the necessity of delivering or paying for delivery for some months past, as he was obliged to work twelve hours in the day for the Master Painter who employed him."
 Gould, in his history of Freemasonry, took this as evidence of poverty.
 The "Master Painter" may have been James Hagarty, who presided over the lodge meeting that employed Dermott as Grand Secretary.
 The Grand Tyler and the Grand Pursuivant were accordingly saddled with the summonses.
 In October, Dermott was delegated to "attend and regulate all processions, and at Funerals take particular care that all persons walk in proper rotation".
 He made no objection to this charge on his time.

 Dermott remained Grand Secretary until 1771, at which time he was made Deputy Grand Master.
 As the Grand Master was at the time little more than a figurehead, it was Dermott who presided at meetings, and effectively ruled Grand Lodge.
 At the end of his tenure as secretary, he had been absent on several occasions due to being laid low with gout.
 His last appearance in lodge was in 1789, evidently in failing health.
 He died in 1791.
 The location of his grave is unknown.

 Legacy

-Laurence Dermott had a strong, pugnacious presence that made him many enemies.
+Laurence Dermott had a presence that made many enemies.
 On one occasion he had to defend himself in Grand Lodge from a charge of not being a regularly initiated Freemason.
-(His accuser was expelled.)
-He was also an accomplished writer, orator, and teacher of masonry, as well as being the administrator who is credited with preserving and leading the Ancients through most of their history as an independent Grand Lodge.
-It is thanks to him that the United Grand Lodge, as it currently stands, inherits the infrastructure of the Moderns, but takes its ritual from the Ancients.
+He was the administrator who was credited with preserving and leading the Ancients through most of their history as an independent Grand Lodge.
+He is viewed as the reason behind why the United Grand Lodge, as it currently stands, inherits the infrastructure of the Moderns, but takes its ritual from the Ancients.